airamrguez/cordova-plugin-realm/README.md

 ## About

-This plugin provides an interface to Realm mobile database, particularly iOS and Android.
+This plugin provides an interface to Realm mobile database for iOS, Android and the browser.

 ## Installation